Our Team

 Aaliyah Zagade is a graduate of George Mason University, where she earned her Bachelor of Science in Conflict Analysis and Resolution with a concentration in Political and Social Action.
 Her academic background reflects a deep commitment to understanding conflict dynamics and promoting equitable, community-based solutions.
 Aaliyah has completed NVMS’s 28-hour Basic Mediation Skills and Processes training and is a certified Restorative Justice (RJ) facilitator.
 In her role at NVMS, Aaliyah supports outreach, training programs, and she is actively involved in NVMS’s police referred mediation program.
 She is especially passionate about expanding access to conflict resolution resources in underserved communities and creating inclusive, collaborative spaces for dialogue and transformation.

-Training and Program Specialist
+Training Program and PRM Outreach Specialist

 Office hours: 9am-5pm, Monday-Friday